djstrikanova/effect_scanner/README.md

 # effect_scanner
-This is a simple scanner that checks if the list of batches of a campaign have changed since the last scan.
-Intended for use with Telegram and Discord to make a notification bot.
+This is a simple scanner to do notifications for Effect Workers on Discord and Telegram when a new batch of tasks is available.

 # This uses Knex
 https://knexjs.org/

 https://knexjs.org/guide/migrations.html

+* On linux you may need a direct path set for SQLITE_DB_LOCATION for it to work properly.

 # Initial Setup
 ```